isabelc/EDD-Related-Downloads/readme.txt

 1. Settings at Downloads -> Settings -> Misc tab

 == Changelog ==

+= 1.5 =
+* New: added option to choose sort order and orderby parameters.
+* Tested for WP 3.8 compatibility.

 = 1.4.9 =
 * Tested for WP 3.7.1 compatibility.